The Counselling and Family Centre

 We have been offering support to children, young people and adults for more than 40 years.

-We offer appointments from 9.00 am to 9.00 pm in our comfortable Altrincham Counselling Centre, at The Broomwood Community Centre, and home counselling for those who are unable to attend due to health reasons.
+We offer appointments from 9am to 8pm Mondays to Thursdays, 9am to 3pm Fridays, 10am to 12pm Saturdays in our comfortable Altrincham Counselling Centre, at The Broomwood Community Centre, and home counselling for those who are unable to attend due to health reasons.
 We can offer a choice of male or female counsellor, and counselling in a range of languages.

 Our counselling service supports children and young people from 5 years and above, adults - either as individuals or the relationship between 2 people, families, individuals struggling with peri-natal issues and families struggling to cope with the effects of addiction within the family.